Jerry-Ma/PostCalib/docs/postcalib/tutorial.rst

     1. `fcomb_group`:
         This group is used to indicate how the images are grouped for creating the fringe/pupil ghost template.
-        In the example above, all the values are 0 therefore only one template will be created (identified as `fcomb0`) using all the images listed as inputs.
+        In the example above, all the values are 0, therefore, only one template will be created (identified as `fcomb0`) using all the images listed as inputs.
-        A value of -1 indicate that the image does not go into this the combination process.
+        A value of -1 indicates that the image does not go into the combining process.
     2. `fsub_group`:
-        Similar to `fcomb_group`, but for specifing which image to subtract which template.
+        Similar to `fcomb_group`, but for specifying which image to subtract which template.
 The values in this column should always be present in the `fcomb_group` column.
     3. `phot_group`:
-        This group is used to select images that performs the Mininizedr-chisq self-calibration together.
+        This group is used to select images that go into the same photometric calibration process.
+    4. `mosaic_group`:
-    4. `mosaic-Group` is use to specify what images are to be combined to craete the final stack(s).
+        This group is used to specify how images are to be combined to create the final stack(s).

-Thanks to the help of Apus/Ruffus, which provides the check-pointing for the pipeline execution.
-This means that only the files that are affected by the changed values of the table are get re-computed and updated, which allows the user spend more time in checking and optimizing there selection of images.
+Thanks to Apus/Ruffus, PostCalib provides a check-pointing functionality for the pipeline execution.
+This means that only the files that are affected by the changed values of the job table are get re-computed and updated.
+This allows the user spend more time in checking the results and optimizing the job table.

-Once we finished editing the job tablea, it is time to issue the command `$ postcalib run <JOB_TASBLE>` to execute the pipeline.
+Once we finish editing the job table, it is the time to issue the command `$ postcalib run <JOB_TASBLE>` to execute the pipeline.

-The pipeline can be controled by a more-or-less independent, but rich command line arguments, provided by `Ruffus`, the pipeline backend.
+The pipeline can be controlled by a more-or-less independent, but rich command line arguments, provided by `Apus/Ruffus`, the pipeline back-end.

 Here are some exampled usage: